Cat and Dog Ultrasounds in Annapolis, Towson, and Columbia, MD

 Ultrasonography is one of the most common forms of diagnostic imaging technology used in the veterinary industry.
 This non-invasive, pain-free technique involves using a device/machine that sends sound waves into a targeted area of the body.
 The echoes from these waves then produce a moving image of the internal organs in real time.

-Here at Atlantic Veterinary Internal Medicine & Oncology, we offer advanced pet ultrasound services at all three of our facilities.
+Here at Atlantic Veterinary Internal Medicine & Oncology, we offer advanced cat and dog ultrasound services at all three of our facilities in Annapolis, Towson, and Columbia, MD.
 These include abdominal and thoracic (chest) ultrasounds as well as ultrasound-guided fine needle aspiration and needle biopsy services.
 Our highly skilled specialists perform ultrasounds to allow for the most accurate diagnoses and most effective treatment.
+To make an appointment, call us in Annapolis at (410) 224-0121, Towson at (410) 828-0911 or Columbia at (410) 441-3304.

 Why Pets Need Ultrasounds

-A veterinarians may recommend an ultrasound for a pet for a number of reasons, including:
+A veterinarian may recommend an ultrasound for a pet for a number of reasons, including:

 - Fluid buildup in the abdomen